OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

     # apt-get update
     # apt-get -y install nginx

-2. Get trusted SSL/TLS certificate.
+2. Get a trusted SSL/TLS certificate.
 For testing, we'll generate a self-signed certificate:

 .. prompt:: bash # auto

     # cd /etc/one
     # openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/one/cert.key -out /etc/one/cert.crt

-3. Use following content as an Nginx configuration.
-NOTE: Change the ``one.example.com`` variable with your own domain:
+3. Use the following content as an Nginx configuration.
+NOTE: Change the ``one.example.com`` variable for your own domain:

 .. code::